ndsev/zserio/doc/ZserioEncodingGuide.md

 123-130      | 1     | 01                 | length of `list[4].text` string, encoded as `varsize`
 131-138      | "d"   | 65                 | UTF-8 encoded string "e"

-> This is 139 bits instead of 240 bits which would be used without packing (`5 * (32 + 16`)).
+> Here the packed array is encoded in 139 bits instead of 240 bits for the unpacked variant (`5 * (32 + 16`)).

-Packed arrays of compounds can be always replaced by normal schema without packed functionality.
+Packed arrays of compounds can always be replaced by elaborated schema without packed functionality.
-The following shows packed array of compounds  which corresponds to the previous `PackedArray` example:
+The following sample shows a packed array of compounds which corresponds to the previous `PackedArray` example:

 ```
 struct PackingDescriptor